 Seniors: O. T. Poets and Prophets (Peters).
 Middlers: O. T. Historical Books (Reim).
 Juniors: New Testament (Meyer).

 2. Old Testament Exegesis. - During the Junior year, 25 chapters of Genesis are studied in the original; this work is carried through the whole school year, with two periods per week.
 In the Middle and Senior years, the classes being combined, the same number of periods per week is devoted to an intensive study of Isaiah and selected Psalms, in the original.
+In the Junior year one period per week is devoted to a review of Hebrew grammar.

-Juniors: Genesis, 1-25 (Peters).
+Juniors: Genesis, 1-25 (Lawrenz).
 Middlers and Seniors: Isaiah and Psalms (Peters).
+(In 1945 the two classes will be devided.)

 3. New Testament Exegesis. - In the Junior Class, the Gospel of St. John and the epistle to the Galatians are read in the original, with special reference to the idiom of the New Testament.
 In the Senior and Middle Classes another of St. Paul's epistles is read.
-The work extends throughout the year, with two periods per week for Seniors and Middlers; five periods per week for the Juniors.
+The work extends throughout the year, with two periods per week for Seniors and Middlers; four periods per week for the Juniors.

-In 1944-1945: Seniors and Middlers: Romans (Lehninger).
+In 1945: Seniors and Middlers: Ephesians (Lehninger).

 Juniors: John, Galatians (Schaller).